hvillase/sampletexto/README.md

 # SampleTexto
 Reading samples by index.
 This is a very experimental class.
-You can just read a sample from a folder by its index.
+You can read an audio sample from a folder by its index.

 ## Preparing SampleTexto
 1 Download or clone the folder of SampleTexto.